 The methods used have evolved from experience and experimentation, though drawing on traditions in occult, psychic and healing-circle work, compassionate meditation, prayer and remote viewing.
 We have been carrying out coordinated groupwork, whether we are in one location or dispersed geographically, operating at pre-agreed times and focusing on chosen subjects.
 This work is done in connection with a non-earthly spiritual wisdom-source which was behind the book The Only Planet of Choice, compiled by me in 1993.
 [The Only Planet of Choice – essential briefings from deep space, Phyllis Schlemmer and Palden Jenkins, Gateway Books, 1993, first edition.
 Now out of print.]

-In this light, mayhem or 'negative' events can be worthwhile if they add to 'forwardness' and the longterm learning-process humanity is engaged in.
-Our intention is to further awakening to the root-issues pervading our world, on the basis that the greatest 'evil' of today is public indifference, alienation, misunderstanding and abdication of responsibility.
-Our focus is to participate in world events and trends both proactively and responsively, accentuating their symbolism or significance, with a view to catalysing or accelerating shifts in human values, themselves leading toward resolution of deep-seated historic ills.
+In this light, mayhem or seemingly 'negative' events can be worthwhile if they add to forwardness and the longterm learning-process humanity is engaged in.
+Our intention is further awakening to the root-issues pervading our world, on the basis that the greatest 'evil' of today is public indifference, alienation, misunderstanding and abdication of responsibility.
+Our focus is to participate in world events and trends both proactively and responsively, accentuating their symbolism or significance, with a view to catalysing or accelerating shifts in human awareness and values, which themselves lead toward resolution of deep-seated historic ills.
 To bring about peace without addressing the wider factors and feelings that feed conflict means that the propensity for conflict is not fundamentally healed.

 Over the years I have variously penetrated the meetings of generals, terrorists or power-brokers, talked to wives and mothers, been present in crowds or conferences, entered into the core of computers or high-tech systems, carried out disaster-relief measures, fetched rescue helicopters, assisted in the 'transitioning' of dying people or entered the heart of clouds or forest fires.
 Sounds like Superman!
 But it isn't.
 At times I have operated esoterically – for example, by entering the inner-levels sanctum of the Temple of Jerusalem – or historically – for example, by creating interactive energy-connections between historic 'good times' and today's problematic situations.